Francis Durbridge: Biography

 Durbridge was born in Hull, East Riding of Yorkshire, and educated at Bradford Grammar School, where he was encouraged to write by his English teacher.
 He continued to do so while studying English at the University of Birmingham.
 After graduating in 1933, he worked for a short time as a stockbroker's clerk before selling a radio play, Promotion, to the BBC at the age of 21.

 Durbridge created the character of Paul Temple, a crime novelist and detective, in the 1930s.
-With Steve Trent, a Fleet Street journalist who would later become his wife, Temple solved numerous crimes in the glamorous world of the leisured middle classes, at first on radio.
+With Louise "Steve" Trent, a Fleet Street journalist who would later become his wife, Temple solved numerous crimes in the glamorous world of the leisured middle classes, at first on radio.
 In addition to the Paul Temple series, Durbridge wrote other mysteries for radio and television, many of which were also produced for Dutch, German and Italian television and radio.

 Durbridge also forged a successful career as a writer for the stage with seven plays, the last of which, Sweet Revenge, was written in 1991.
-He also wrote forty-three novels, many of which were adapted from his scripts, sometimes with the help of others.
+He also wrote 43 novels, many of which were adapted from his scripts, sometimes with the help of others.

 Work for radio

 Paul Temple in the United Kingdom

-Durbridge wrote twenty Paul Temple serials for radio.
+Durbridge wrote 20 Paul Temple serials for radio.
 The first was Send for Paul Temple, broadcast in eight episodes on the BBC Midland Regional Programme from 8 April 1938.
 Hugh Morton played Paul, and Steve was played by Bernadette Hodgson.
 Carl Bernard took over the part of Paul in 1939.
 Peter Coke took over the part from the 1954 serial, Paul Temple and the Gilbert Case, onwards.

 Marjorie Westbury took over the part of Steve from the fifth serial, Send for Paul Temple Again (1945).
 She remained as Steve for the rest of the radio run.
 To many people, Coke and Westbury are most firmly identified with Paul and Steve.

 The original signature tune was taken from Scheherazade by Rimsky-Korsakov, with incidental music taken from the works of other composers, including Tintagel by Sir Arnold Bax.
 The signature tune was later changed to Coronation Scot by Vivian Ellis.
 The BBC licensed the serials to broadcasters in Commonwealth countries, where they were transmitted long after their original runs in the UK.

 Paul Temple in Germany

 In the 1960s, German radio adapted twelve Paul Temple serials.
 Like the BBC originals, each part ended with a cliffhanger, making them Strassenfeger ("street-clearers"), which were so popular as to leave the streets deserted.
 The actors were of national renown, with Paul Temple played by Luxembourg-born René Deltgen, and supported by Gustav Knuth, Paul Klinger and others.
 All of these German radio serials are, like the BBC originals, available on CD.

 The European Broadcasting Union invited Durbridge in 1967 to write an original radio serial for the international market, La Boutique.
-This was broadcast in more than fifteen countries.
+This was broadcast in more than 15 countries.